Learn about the different types of usability testing and where these tests fit into the UXD workflow.

 Formative vs. Summative Testing

-Following on from the last lesson where we learnt about wireframing, which is essentially a low- to mid-fidelity method of designing apps and websites with a focused effort on usability, in this lesson we’ll learn about usability testing, the method of forming, refuting, or validating the theories that we hold about our design’s usability.
+Following on from the last lesson where we briefly talked about using wireframes to visualize low-fidelity ideas, in this lesson we’ll learn about usability testing, the method of forming, refuting, or validating the theories that we hold about our design’s usability, which in turns helps us transition our design from low-fidelity to mid- and high-fidelity.

 Earlier on in the series we explored the basic concepts of usability, which offers a decent base for us to begin forming theories.
 However, we can’t rely on these usability heuristics alone.
 We also need what’s called formative usability testing, where we base theories on user insights; and summative testing, where we confirm those theories.

-Formative testing tells us what needs to be improved, whereas summative testing confirms that our design is now working.
-Formative testing offers insights that we can use to mock up our wireframes, whereas summative testing is often used to validate wireframes once created.
-Let’s take a look at the different types of usability testing.
+Formative testing tells us what needs to be improved, whereas summative testing indicates whether or not these improvements were successful.
+Formative testing reveals insights that we can use to mock up our mid- and high-fidelity wireframes, whereas summative testing is often used to validate these wireframes once created.

 Why Do Usability Testing?